Foundation for the Preservation of the Mahayana Tradition

 100,000 Stupas Around the World

 “Especially, to build in countries where there are no holy objects and in countries where people have no opportunity to see holy objects.
 Just by seeing holy objects it purifies the mind and one collects extensive merit.
-Each stupa must have, as many as possible, the four dharmakaya relic mantras, also 100,000 stainless pinnacle mantras as well as the Namgyälma mantra.

-“[I would also like] for the organization to build a 100-foot [30-meter] Kalachakra Stupa, in Amravati, India.
+“[I would also like] for the organization to build a 100-foot [30 m] Kalachakra Stupa, in Amravati, India.
 I have been thinking about this for some time and recently I checked and it came out very, very good to prevent wars and violence.
 It came out very good as a method to bring peace in the world.”

 FPMT Education Services has compiled a resource page providing information about prayer wheel and prayer wheel construction.